admintome/hello-go/docs/_includes/README.md

   that can be used as a starting point and template for creating other concourse ci resources.

-These resources can be easily removed from the pipeline.
+The above resources can be easily removed from the pipeline.